 For each beneficiary the MBSF contains two flag variables for each chronic condition that indicate whether or not the Medicare claims data diagnostic requirements were met for the condition.
 First, there is a variable noting whether there is claims data evidence of prevalence during the current surveillance period only.
 This variable reports whether or not full-year surveillance coverage and/or diagnostic requirements from claims data were met for the chronic condition.
-The four categories are: (1) neither claims diagnosis nor surveillance coverage requirements were met, (2) claims diagnosis requirements were met but surveillance coverage requirements were not met, (3) claims diagnosis requirements were not met but surveillance coverage requirements were met.
-(4) both claims diagnosis claims and surveillance coverage requirements were met.
-Current-year prevalence requires that claims diagnosis requirements are met.
-If partial FFS coverage is used to select beneficiaries meeting surveillance coverage requirements then both (2) and (4) above are used to flag beneficiaries with claims data evidence of prevalence in the current year.
-For each beneficiary there is a second historical flag variable that contains earliest calendar year from 1999 onward that the CCW Medicare claims data diagnosis requirements for chronic condition prevalence were met.
+The four categories are: (1) neither claims diagnosis nor surveillance coverage requirements were met, (2) claims diagnosis requirements were met but surveillance coverage requirements were not met, (3) claims diagnosis requirements were not met but surveillance coverage requirements were met, (4) both claims diagnosis claims and surveillance coverage requirements were met.
+Currentyear prevalence requires that claims diagnosis requirements are met.
+If partial FFS coverage is used to select beneficiaries meeting surveillance coverage requirements, then both (2) and (4) above are used to flag beneficiaries with claims data evidence of prevalence in the current year.
+For each beneficiary there is a second historical flag variable that contains the earliest calendar year from 1999 onward that the CCW Medicare claims data diagnosis requirements for chronic condition prevalence were met.

 Although chronic conditions can be managed effectively through medications, surgery, and/or diet and lifestyle changes, unlike acute illnesses they remain prevalent after onset.
-However, depending on the extent and type of a Medicare beneficiary's service use in any particular calendar year, there may be no current-year claims data evidence of chronic condition prevalence even when such claims data evidence exists in previous calendar years.
-While questions have been raised about the extent to which some prevalent chronic conditions may be missed for beneficiaries due to the brevity of the MBSF surveillance periods used to determine current-year prevalence2, current-year chronic condition prevalence rates are commonly reported (e.g., see Chronic Conditions Warehouse 508 Files (https://www2.ccwdata.org/web/guest/interactive-data/ams-dashboard), Centers for Medicare and Medicaid Services, 2012).
+However, depending on the extent and type of a Medicare beneficiary's service use in any calendar year, there may be no current-year claims data evidence of chronic condition prevalence even when such claims data evidence exists in previous calendar years.
+While questions have been raised about the extent to which some prevalent chronic conditions may be missed for beneficiaries due to the brevity of the MBSF surveillance periods used to determine current-year prevalence, current-year chronic conditions may be missed for beneficiaries due to the brevity of the MBSF surveillance periods used to determine current-year prevalence, current-year chronic conditions Files (https://www2.ccwdata.org/web/guest/interactive-data/ams-dashboard), Centers for Medicare and Medicaid Services, 2012).